 - Parks Victoria Information Centre Tel.
 13 19 63

-- VICSRAPID Victorian Sport and Recreation Association for Intellectual Disability Tel.
+- VICSRAPID Victorian Sport and Recreation Association of Persons with an Intellectual Disability Inc Tel.
 (03) 9926 1380

 Things to remember